basmaadrii/ptc_android_test/README.md

 Android Challenge:
 -

-The idea is create an app that is able to list products requested by a query.
+The idea is to create an app that is able to list products requested by a query.

 The challenge Submission:
 - Create a pull request using the base "development_mocklab"